What do I need to open an account at Tri City National Bank?

 There is no limit to the number of payees you can have.

 Are there any bills I can't pay using Online Bill Payment?

 Currently, you cannot make payments to government agencies for items such as property taxes and alimony.
-Any other bills can be paid by adding the biller as a Payee in the Make Payments tab.
+Any other bills can be paid by adding the biller as a Payee in the "Pay someone new" tab.

 Payees may be individuals and small businesses and do not need to able to accept electronic payments.
 If a payee is unable to process electronic payments, a check will be mailed to the payee instead.

 How far in advance can I schedule payments?

 You can schedule payments up to 1 year in advance.

 Yes.
 Choose “autopay” under the payee’s information on the Make Payments page.